JoachimFlottorp/microbit-moisture-filesystem/README.md

 ## Bluetooth
 Data can be sent over to a bluetooth uart supported device such as a your phone. for easier reading and so on.

+### Filesystem
+Does not work, don't worry about that, os module in python does not work or something, idk

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.